Y-O-S-H/0_Genesis/README.md

 * The 45th President-elect of the United States of America - [https://en.wikipedia.org/wiki/Donald_Trump]

 #### Fantasy
-* We're all super genius' that actually could all be Stephen Hawking in a few weeks if we just accepted that we've evolved to be far smarter than people originally thought.
-Language couldn't even keep up with us!
-We talk in MEMES now!
-Because they encapsulate for so many people a far more concise and emotive point that they want to express, without having to read a lot of books so they know fancy enough words.
+* That 'everyone' has actually evolved a lot faster than people thought.
+Anyone could teach anyone anything they knew in such a short period of time, but that sounds like it makes people 'not special'.
+The truth however is in our language.
+Most people talk in MEMES now, because they encapsulate for so many people a far more concise and emotive point that they want to express, without having to read a lot of books so they know fancy enough words.
+ The amazing thing is the human brain is already capable of learning VERY complicated things very fast, and the older they get the SMARTER they are.
+It is perhaps the easiest theory to disprove, and yet 'you' are still reading this.